NEU-DS-4200-F20-Staff/General_Course_Information/github-classroom.md

    * GitHub nicely displays this for you when you go to the repository online.
 Many text editors will also display previews for you.
 E.g., [Visual Studio Code](https://code.visualstudio.com/) has a nice [Markdown preview and extensions](https://code.visualstudio.com/docs/languages/markdown).

-   * **You are expected to follow the instructions exactly.** If you don't, you may miss out on the associated learning targets.
-Accepting assignments in varied forms also adds grading challenges and reduces the time we have for providing higher-level feedback on content to you and to other students.
-Permitting variances sets unrealistic expectations for you for future courses and for the real world where following seemingly pointless instructions often does in fact matter.
+   * **You are expected to follow the instructions exactly.** Please refer to the course syllabus for our expectations and reasoning behind this policy.

 ## Invitation links vs. forking